-The local legislative body must adopt the resolution before September 30 and submit an application to DOR by October 31 of the creation year.
-DOR will certify the values the following year in January.
-The municipality receives its first tax increment the year after the certification.
+The local legislative body must adopt the creation resolution by September 30 and email the required documents to firstname.lastname@example.org by October 31 of the creation year.
+DOR emails a base value certification letter by March of the following year.
+The municipality receives its first tax increment dollars the year after the certification.

-If the Planning Commission is only an advisory board to the municipality and does not have authority to pass resolutions, what should the Planning Commission submit?
+- If the Planning Commission is only an advisory board to the municipality and does not have authority to pass resolutions, what should the Planning Commission provide?

 - Local legislative body